bchangsorensen/personal-website/content/authors/admin/_index.md

 #- Researchers
 #- Visitors
 ---

-# __Hello!__
+# Hello!

-I'm a progressive data analyst in Seattle.
-I recently worked as deputy data director for the [Montana Democratic Party's](https://montanademocrats.org/) 2020 coordinated campaign in Helena.
-Before that, I was a data analyst at [Adaptive Biotechnologies](https://adaptivebiotech.com) and also worked part-time as the data director for [Shaun Scott's](https://ballotpedia.org/Shaun_Scott) 2019 city council campaign in Seattle.
-I got my start in politics as a data associate with the [Nevada State Democratic Party's](https://nvdems.com/) 2018 coordinated campaign, and was promoted to deputy data director that fall.

-I graduated with honors from Stanford University in 2018 and am interested in the politics of climate justice, urbanism, voting rights, and more.
-I'm always looking to apply my data skills to help advance progressive causes and better understand issues of injustice in America.
+I’m a progressive data analyst in Seattle.
+I worked on two of the top Democratic Senate races of the Trump era and helped build business intelligence at a rapidly growing biotech company.
+This site is where I'll share some of my work and things I'm learning, mostly using R. Learn more about me {{< hl >}}[here](/about_me/).{{< /hl >}}